KiandaBPM/docs/content/docs/low-code/field-widget.md

 5. When you create a custom field widget, the **Widget UI** and **Widget Code** tabs are displayed.
 These two screenshots show the default code for 'Widget UI' and 'Widget Code'.

-      The 'Widget UI' defines the HTML, handlers, expressions and more.
+      The 'Widget UI' defines the HTML, handlers, expressions and more, see [Sample widget UI code](#sample-widget-ui-code) for an example of code that creates an interactive image display field.
+The code below uses Ember templating library, Handlebars JS as seen by {{}} below.

       ***Field widget UI***
       ![Widget UI](/images/widgetfieldui.gif)